Pak court extends bar on Imran Khan's arrest till May 31 | Law-Order

 Khan was not present in the court.
 The court was hearing PTI's plea seeking details of all the cases filed against Khan.
 Khan's party said the PTI chief was booked in over 100 cases across the country.

-The court granted the government lawyer's request and adjourned the hearing until May 31, the Dawn newspaper reported.
+The court extended its order to bar Khan's arrest until May 31 when the next hearing would be held.

-In a major relief to Khan, the IHC on Friday granted him protective bail for two weeks in the Al-Qadir Trust corruption case and barred the authorities from arresting the former Pakistan prime minister in any case registered anywhere in the country until May 15.
+In a major relief to Khan, the IHC on Friday granted him protective bail for two weeks in the Al-Qadir Trust corruption case and barred the authorities from arresting the former Pakistan prime minister in any case registered anywhere in the country until May 17.
+The IHC also asked to provide all details about such cases.

 The court verdict had come a day after the Supreme Court termed Khan's dramatic arrest from the IHC premises on May 9 “invalid and unlawful”.